georgewallace/elasticsearch/docs/reference/elasticsearch/mapping-reference/field-alias.md

 }
 ```

+%  TEST[continued]

 Currently only the search and field capabilities APIs will accept and resolve field aliases.
-Other APIs that accept field names, such as [term vectors](https://www.elastic.co/docs/api/doc/elasticsearch/operation/operation-termvectors), cannot be used with field aliases.
+Other APIs that accept field names, such as [term vectors](docs-termvectors.md), cannot be used with field aliases.

 Finally, some queries, such as `terms`, `geo_shape`, and `more_like_this`, allow for fetching query information from an indexed document.
 Because field aliases aren’t supported when fetching documents, the part of the query that specifies the lookup path cannot refer to a field by its alias.